bright/new-www/_posts/2018-09-12-definition-of-done.md

 ## There is no single definition

-Definition of Done (DoD) is a list of features and activities that add verifiable/demonstrable value to the product.
+The Definition of Done (DoD) is a list of features and activities that add verifiable/demonstrable value to the product.
 It can be also defined as a list of steps that has to be completed in order to finish a feature.
 Verifying the Definition of Done will ensure that you are delivering features that are truly done, not only in terms of functionality but in terms of quality as well.

 Preparing a single DoD that suits every situation is impossible.
 Each team should collaborate and come up with the definition that suits its unique environment.
 First, you should define the artifacts that need to be delivered to the end customer (applications, documentation, release notes, etc.).
-Then, considering current context and capability, you should decide which activities can be completed in each Sprint.
+Then, considering the current context and capability, you should decide which activities can be completed in each Sprint.
 Some criteria may not be mandatory (like considering analytics or internationalization) depending on the context.
 For a Scrum purist, such optional criteria should not be included in the Definition of Done.
 In my opinion, they help the team to remember about the requirements that have to be met in certain situations.

 ![Dictionary image](/images/definition-of-done/dictionary.jpg)

-Definition of Done does not only apply to the features/stories.
+The Definition of Done does not only apply to the features/stories.
 According to the [Scrum Alliance](https://www.scrumalliance.org/community/articles/2008/september/what-is-definition-of-done-%28dod%29), teams may have a different DoD at various levels:
 >- Definition of Done for a feature (story or product backlog item)
 >
 >- Definition of Done for a sprint (collection of features developed within a sprint)